send-me-a-ticket/JellyfinFederationPlugin/README.md

 **🚧 UNDER CONSTRUCTION 🚧**
 *( please come back later or contribute )*

+**⚠️ DISCLAIMER**
+This is still very much a work in progress.
+If the code somehow melts your CPU or summons any kind of ancient evil, I am not liable for damages- digital, physical, mental or anything else.
 ---

 ### Early Build Now Available - August 25, 2025